 Unfortunately, it was also located in a flood zone that didn’t comply with code.
 After discussions with their architect, Mark Goodwin of Beinfield Architecture, their first thought was to lift the house out of the floodplain, get it up to code with FEMA regulations, and make improvements from top to bottom.
 After further inspection, they found many things on the interior needed attention to bring it up to standards, so the decision was made to raze the old house and build a new one.

-Though the home is on the water, the owners opted for something with a modern, minimalist feel to capture ocean views in as many vantage points as possible.
+To take full advantage of the panoramic possibilities, the owners opted for something with a modern, minimalist feel to capture ocean views in as many vantage points as possible.
 “The Stevenses didn’t want a typical sort of beach house, they wanted something a little edgier,” Goodwin said.

 To help realize that “edgier” vision, Goodwin selected the Marvin Modern product line for its clean lines, narrow profiles, and large expanses of glass.
 More specifically, Goodwin opted for Modern Casement Push Out windows (available in heights up to 9 feet and widths up to 3 feet) and Multi-Slide doors (available in panel heights up to 12 feet and widths up to 6 feet with over 30 configurations available).